chilipeppr/widget-eagle/README.md

 # com-chilipeppr-widget-eagle
-This widget lets you drag in an Eagle PCB ".brd" file to mill.
+This widget lets you drag in an Eagle PCB ".brd" file to mill. test

 ![alt text](screenshot.png "Screenshot")